Akshar-mishra/DevSpace/Readme.md

 **Why refs for `activeProblem` and `language` inside socket listeners?**
 Socket listeners are created once and capture the initial state value (stale closure).
 Refs always point to the latest value without needing to re-register listeners.

-**Why refs for `remoteCursors` instead of state?**
-Cursor positions update on every keystroke — dozens of times per second.
-Storing them in React state would trigger a re-render on each update, destroying editor performance.
-A ref holds the latest positions without causing any re-renders; Monaco's decoration API is called directly to repaint cursors.

-**Why repaint ALL remote cursors on every update?**
-Monaco's `decorationsCollection.set()` replaces the entire decoration list atomically.
-Tracking individual cursors and doing partial updates would risk stale decorations (ghost cursors).
-Repainting all at once is simpler, consistent, and cheap since the cursor count is small.

 ---